cmdalbem/portfolio/src/pages/meu-corre/index.md

 ## Zooming out to zoom in

-To build a strong foundation to the following phases we took the opportunity to look around at what kind of applications these workers were using to support their work: maps apps, financial organization apps, social networks, etc.
+To build a strong foundation, I took the opportunity to look around at what kind of apps these workers were using to support their work: maps apps, financial organization apps, social networks, etc.

 I also took a close look at how the platform apps looked like.
 Even if we're clearly not in the business of creating competition, these apps is our users' universe and it was important we understand this shared vocabulary, both visual (how do they look? what kind of interaction patterns are most common?) and textual (what terms they use? how's the tone of voice?).
 Often the worker's-side app was completely different from the consumer-side app.